-Friday, October 16, 2020 2:00-3:15 pm Conference Room III

-Navigating Gender Norms and Other Barriers in Cultural Contexts gender equality and address significant areas of convergence and/or divergence in gender discourse in national and international arenas.
+Friday, October 16, 2020 2:00-3:15 pm (EST) Conference Room III gender equality and address significant areas of convergence and/or divergence in gender discourse in national and international arenas.
 Female photography discourse in male-dominated societies in areas of conflicts, lack of acknowledgement of women's leadership in media portrayals of Poland's Solidarity movement, and undervaluation of women in the art world are examined.
 The papers also highlight various social advocacy and activism tactics that can cause a cultural shift towards more inclusion in visual storytelling and photography as well as in media coverage in Poland, and produce similar progressive structures of acknowledgement at the National Museum of Women in the Arts in the United States.